polarbasin/foodigi/CONTRIBUTING.md

 ## General Workflow

 1. Fork the repo
-1. Cut a namespaced feature branch from your personal master
+1. Cut a namespaced feature branch from your personal master (do not work from master)
   - feat/...
   - fix/...
   - docs/...